bahrus/p-et-alia/README.md

 "to" is a CSS selector, similar to CSS selectors in a CSS file.
 Only the way that selector is used is as a test on each of the next siblings after the p-d element.
 The code uses the "matches" method to test each element for a match.

 "prop" refers to the name of a property on the matching elements which need setting.
+(An optional property/attribute, propFromEvent/prop-from-event provides a setting a dynamic property on the target elements based on a value found in the event object -- useful when using a single p-d element to handle events from multiple elements that bubble.)

 "val" is a JavaScript path / expression for where to get the value used for setting.
 The path is evaluated from the JavaScript event that gets fired.
 For example "a.b.c" type expressions are allowed.
 No ! or other JavaScript expressions is currently supported.
 If the path is a single ., then it will pass the entire event object.